vbookshelf/Wheat-Head-Auto-Counter/README.md

 The dataset used to train the model is available under a Creative Commons Attribution 4.0 International Public License.<br>
 https://creativecommons.org/licenses/by/4.0/legalcode

-The Ultralytics Yolov5 model is licensed under a GNU General Public License.<br>
+The Ultralytics Yolov5 model is licensed under a GPL-3.0 License.<br>
 https://github.com/ultralytics/yolov5/blob/master/LICENSE

 <br>